Wanxiangzhiji/Ji_Qi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, Everyone, my name is Ji Qi.
-Nice to meet you all!😀😊
+Welcome to my personal websit!👋👋 Nice to meet you all!😀😊

-I am currently a Ph.D. student in the Systems Engineering department at George Washington University.
+I am currently a Ph.D. student in the Systems Engineering department at George Washington University, working with Pro.
+Caitlin Grady in our FEWsLab👑.
 I hold a Master’s degree in Management Science and Engineering (Industrial Engineering) from Tianjin University and a Bachelor's degree in Economic Statistics from Zhengzhou University.

 In the past, I have interned with leading companies across various industries, including Deloitte Consulting, JD Technology, and Taikang Life Insurance.
-I am passionate about researching data-driven models and mathematical optimization and their applications in decision sciences.
+I am passionate about researching data-driven models and mathematical optimization, particularly their applications in decision sciences and policy analysis.

-My previous research includes resilience analysis of financial risk networks and the application of reinforcement learning in industrial system degradation modeling.
+His past work includes resilience analysis of financial risk networks and the application of reinforcement learning in industrial system degradation modeling.

-Currently, my research focuses on nitrogen emission management and policy analysis within the framework of sustainable agriculture.
+Currently, my research focuses on nitrogen emission management and policy analysis within the sustainable agriculture framework🌏, with the goal of formulating data-driven policy insights through network and risk analysis to support sustainable development goals.